Emporus/Interview/README.md

     take more than 0.5 sec after the last received quote supply your solution to your git repo and send the link to michael@emporus.com

-2. wrap you logic with rest API so it will return the current gain which in trader.py
+2. wrap you logic with rest API so it will return the current gain which in trader.py.
+This api should be called in the middle of your trader execution
 3. create unit tests with mocks to trader.py
+4. wrap all current method params with dataclasses with proper validations and add type hints where needed.
-4. create decorator to print the time it took the method above to execute
+5. create decorator to print the time it took the method above to execute
-5. The most important thing is performance
+6. The most important thing is performance.
+You can't wait for the model to predict sincetrade execution need to be as close as possible to the latest quote time.
-6. The symbols for the test will be AMZN, FB
+7. The symbols for the test will be AMZN, FB
-7. verify your data structures
+8. verify your data structures(Better to used dataclasses)
+9. Provide your solution to your git repo and send the link to
+10. Provide installation and execution instructions.